JamesHinson/OSU-CS-Courses/162/assignment5/recursion/readme.txt

-Note to TA: This is the separate readme.txt file for Part 1 (recursive stairs).
+Note: This is the separate readme.txt file for Part 1 (recursive stairs).
 The readme for Part 2 can be found in the folder/directory containing the "recursion" and "linked_list" sub directories.
-I checked with Alex to make sure I was allowed to have separate readme files.
-Also if Bruce Yan is grading this, then hello and thank you for your time!

 1. Name and Student ID #: